IITH-Compilers/ml-llvm-project/specPerf/README.md

     python3 cleanAll.py

-this will clean all profile data from benchmark directories
+* This will clean all profile data from benchmark directories

 ```